TDTran333/Obsidian/Learning/Note-Taking/Note-Taking Methods.md

 | Charting |             |           |      |      |
 | Mapping  |             |           |      |      |

-Ideal for comparing, constrasting and memorizing alot of information.
+Ideal for comparing, constrasting and reviewing lots of facts.

 **Pros**

-* Information is clearly structured
+* Information is clearly structured and easy to review
-* Great overview and facilitate reviewing
+* Highlights key pieces of information for each topic

 **Cons**